5 things you might not know about asthma

-Asthma is Australia’s most widespread chronic health problem.
-Asthma affects one quarter of Australian children, and one in 10 adults.
+Asthma is Australia’s most widespread chronic health problem and affects one-quarter of Australian children, and one in ten adults.

 Despite it being so common, many of us don’t really know what asthma is, what causes it, or how to help someone with asthma.
-Read on to learn more about the condition that affects over 2 million Australians.
+Read on to learn more about the condition that affects more than 2.8 million Australians.